sindresorhus/eslint-formatter-pretty/readme.md

 npm install --save-dev eslint-formatter-pretty
 ```

-*Please note that to use version 6 of this library you will HAVE to use ESLint v9+.
+*Please note that to use version 6 of this package you will HAVE to use ESLint v9+.
 If you're using ESLint v8 or below, install with `npm install --save-dev eslint-formatter-pretty@5` instead.*

 ## Usage